 These backup / restore actions can be performed at all times, not just when setting Signal up.
 However, the encrypted backup overwrites the current database completely.
 The plaintext import adds messages to the current database (there is no check if they already exist so you might end up with double messages) but it does not deal with any media.
-Further, there is an option to import the system SMS database.
+The WhatsApp import works the same, it adds messages to the database.

-The default location for the backups is the same as with standard Signal, in the internal storage card.
+For Android 10 and lower, the default location for the backups is the same as with standard Signal, in the internal storage card.
 However, sometimes this is not preferable, mostly if internal storage is too low.
 Therefore there is an option to save the backups on removable storage.
 However, due to access restrictions on unrooted devices, the location used will be wiped when Signal is uninstalled so be sure to copy the backups to a safe place before you do that.

 Af of Signal 4.74.0, on Android 10 and higher Signal uses a location picker to choose a backup location and this option is no longer needed or available.
 It remains available for older Android versions.

-The base location of the backups is:
+The base location of the backups on Android 10 and below is:

 And the several types of backups are stored in their own subdirectories: